The Bluegrass State: A Kentucky Unit Study

 Kentucky Projects

-*Research an animal native to Kentucky.
-Create a diorama of its habitat and present information about the animal to your parents.
+*Research one animal native to Kentucky.
+Create a diorama of its habitat and present information about the animal during our unit study celebration.

-*Choose a famous Kentuckian to research.
+*Choose one famous Kentuckian to research.
 Create a poster-sized body of your person and cut the face out so your face fits in the hole.
-You will present first-person information about your famous person as you hold the poster.
+You will present first-person information about your famous person as you hold the poster during our unit study celebration.

 Native Animal Reports and Dioramas

-Mahayla chose the raccoon and Caleb chose the black bear for native animal research.
-After preparing dioramas including the animals in complete habitats, they had to give oral presentations (from small research papers) telling everything they learned.
+For their animal research projects, my daughter chose to learn about raccoons and my son chose to learn about black bears.
+After preparing dioramas, including the animals in complete habitats, they had to give oral presentations (from small research papers) telling everything they learned.

-During the poster person presentations, Mahayla transformed into Jenny Wiley, a pioneer woman taken captive by Indians and who bravely escaped.
-One of our state parks is named after her.
-Caleb became Daniel Boone, the explorer who basically paved the way for pioneers to settle in Kentucky.
+During their presentations about famous Kentuckians, my daughter transformed into Jenny Wiley, a pioneer woman taken captive by Indians and who bravely escaped.
+(One of our state parks is named after her.)
+My son became Daniel Boone, the explorer who basically paved the way for pioneers to settle in Kentucky.
 Poster people reports are always a hit in our house!

-And there you have it!
-A full unit study that helped us learn so much about our great state.
+And there you have it – a full unit study that helped us learn so much about our great state.
+I hope you enjoy your own study and glean fun ideas whether you live in Kentucky or not!

-Slavery and Civil War Unit StudyPicture Books Across the USA
+Slavery and Civil War Unit StudyPicture Books Across the USALiving Literature Booklists

 You just saved me a ton of work!
 Thank you!